 2021 NAISMA Annual Awards

-The North American Invasive Species Management Association (NAISMA) Annual Awards seeks to recognize individuals who have gone above and beyond to improve invasive species management in North America.
-Award nominees do not need to be current NAISMA members.
+The North American Invasive Species Management Association Annual Awards seeks to recognize individuals and organizations that have gone above and beyond to improve invasive species management in North America.
+Awards nominees do not need to be a current NAISMA member or partner organization.

 Special Recognition Award